Young woman traveler with luggage relaxing and enjoying on tropical beach in sunny day, Summer vacation and travel concept

 Research your destination's preferred payment methods and currency.
 Carry some local money, your credit cards, and a backup source of funds to ensure you have payment options.
 Depending on where you visit, everything from markets to taxi cabs may not accept card payments as they do at home, so having some cash is a good idea.

-Questions about planning your next trip or getting travel insurance?
+Questions about planning your next trip?

 Our CAA Travel Consultants are happy to help you with all the details of your upcoming vacation.
 You can book an appointment online.
 They'll answer all your questions about travel insurance and help you get the best coverage for your budget.

-®CAA trademarks are owned by, and use is authorized by, the Canadian Automobile Association.
+CAA trademarks are owned by, and use is authorized by, the Canadian Automobile Association.